 In the initial phase of infection, the patient must take plenty of liquid or juice diet as it will be difficult for him to swallow solid food till the swelling comes down.

 To start with the patient can take orange juice diluted with warm water for a few days.
 He can increase the intake of orange juice as it has essential minerals helpful in treating mumps.

 When the patient is in a condition to swallow food, an all fruit diet can be taken for a day or two.
 This should be followed by a diet of natural food with emphasis on fruits and raw vegetables.

-Causes of mumps
+Causes and symptoms of mumps

 Mumps is mainly caused by the invasion of virus in the salivary glands.
 The parotid glands are usually the most affected, which is located on each side of the face, just below the front of the ear.
 Usually the disease last for about two weeks.
 Wrong diet can worsen the disease, so it is important to follow a very healthy diet to get rid of the disease.

 Symptoms of mumps: